ishanaudichya/Image-encryption-service/README.md

 To get started with ImageCrypt, follow these steps:

-1. Clone this repository to your local machine or download the latest release from our [Releases](https://github.com/yourusername/imagecrypt/releases) page.
+1. Clone this repository to your local machine.
 2. Set up the project by running `npm install` to install the required dependencies.
 3. Start the web application using `npm start`.
 4. Access the application through your web browser, typically at [http://localhost:3000](http://localhost:3000).